zxphyrx/highway/app/views/advanced/overview.md

 Each project you design that is approved gets you **6 points**

-#### Extra advanced projects - get up to $350 USD & 10 points
+<span class="text-[#86e3a8] font-bold text-3xl">Extra advanced projects - get up to $350 USD & 10 points</span>

 Most projects (keyboards, game consoles, custom devboards, etc) can all be built under $150 USD, and while fairly difficult, are still fairly achievable within a couple weeks.

 Some projects though are above and beyond - a DIY 5-axis 3D printer, a go-kart from scratch, etc take significantly more time, require a larger budget, and are overall a lot harder to execute.

-If you think you have the idea & ability to execute, pitch it in #highway-pitstop **before** working on it.
-Only start once you're approved!
+**If you think you have the idea & ability to execute:**

+Pitch your idea in [#highway-pitstop](https://hackclub.slack.com/archives/C08S22XRYMU)!
+Include:

+- Project description
+- very rough bill of materials + their estimated cost
+- tell is what the plan of building one looks like - ie: what are the overall steps?
+  - what would the challenges in making the project be? (ie: 3d printer - making sure the cad is stable enough when printed for steady prints)
+- if you already have an idea: what you specifically are designing in order to make it
+  - ie: pcb? multiple pcbs? a case? routing? firmware? cutting a table in half?

+**@alexren will respond with whether it's approved.
+Only start once you're approved!**

 ---